 - Viewings are welcome by appointment only for customer support please send a message thankyou.

-- Checkout our exciting other available listings in our shop gallery, happy shopping.
+- Checkout our exciting Fine Arts, antiques & collectibles available in our gallery.

 Length depth thickness of frame (3cm)